 Bram en Bart.

 On top of the slope was a swampy plain.
 Near a stream I sank into the spongy ground up to my ankles.
-José still followed me and got two wet socks as a reward.
+José still decided to follow me and got two wet socks as a reward.
 After this climb we would end up in a relatively flat valley, which the rest of course didn't believe.
 Bart and José started counting how often I said we were 'more or less' somewhere, so to tease them I stopped saying it all together.

 After descending into the valley the others had to admit that it was pretty level.
 There was a small stream and a shelter.
 It was still cold.
 Nic had sore ankles and a lot of blisters, which made it hard for him to keep up.